leenathomas01/phase-aligned-inquiry/README.md

 The case study exists only to show that PACI works under real epistemic pressure.

 The hypothesis failed.
-The data revealed something unrelated and arguably more interesting.
-That finding is documented separately in `case-study/07-what-the-wreckage-revealed.md` — not as a claim, but as a note preserved for anyone who finds it useful.
+The data revealed patterns unrelated to the original claim.
+These are documented separately in `case-study/07-what-the-wreckage-revealed.md` — not as conclusions, but as preserved observations.

 ## What This Repository Contains